digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/callable-bond.rst

 The remaining steps (settling the entitlements) are identical to the previous tutorial.

-Note that the election process above does not work only for callable bonds.
+Note that the election process above is not limited to callable bonds.
 It also works for other instruments that require a manual decision, such as a physically settled option with a manual exercise decision.